15. Unevaluated expressions (*)#

-In this and the remaining chapters, we will learn some hocus-pocus that should only be of interest to the advanced-to-be[1] and open-minded R programmers who would like to understand what is going on under our language’s hood.
+In this and the remaining chapters, we will learn some hocus-pocus that should only be of interest to the advanced-to-be[1] and open-minded R programmers who would like to understand what is going on under our language’s bonnet.
 In particular, we will inspect the mechanisms behind why certain functions act differently from what we would expect them to do if a standard evaluation scheme was followed (compare subset and transform mentioned in Section 12.3.9).
+Namely, in normal programming languages, when we execute something like:

 plot(x, exp(x))